trisacrypto/trisa/docs/content/api/_index.en.md

 [^1]: Note that these compiled files are compiled for Golang; but this is certainly not the only option.
 Those interested in building implementation code in a different language should look to the `lib` folder, which currently contains placeholder folders but is intended to showcase such other implementations (including compiled protocol buffer code for these other languages).

-## The Global Directory Service

-Another integral part of the TRISA protocol is the Global Directory Service, which serves as a look-up tool for TRISA members to identify peers with which they wish to exchange information.
+Another integral part of the TRISA protocol is the [Global Directory Service]({{< ref "/gds" >}}), which serves as a look-up tool for TRISA members to identify peers with which they wish to exchange information.
 For RPC definitions and implementation code related to the Global Directory Service, visit the companion [directory repository](https://github.com/trisacrypto/directory).
-To learn more about how to become a member of the directory, visit [vaspdirectory.net](https://vaspdirectory.net/).

-## Translations

-Translations of the documentation on trisa.dev are done periodically by human translators, and may become out-of-sync with the English text or reflect errors.
-If you notice an error, please open a [bug report](https://github.com/trisacrypto/trisa/issues/new) to notify us.